rsimenok/RSSliderView/README.md

 ## License

-RS_SliderView is licensed under the terms of the MIT license.
+RSSliderView is licensed under the terms of the MIT license.
 Please see the [LICENSE](LICENSE) file for full details.